jcouv/jcouv.github.io/_posts/2026-06-13-running-local-coding-models-on-16gb-vram.md

 comments: False
 ---

-I've been able to run local coding models on a 16GB VRAM GPU.
+I've trying a few local coding models on a 16GB VRAM GPU.

 The general pattern is to use quantized models.
 The newer `I` quantizations, such as `IQ3_S` and `IQ4_XS`, are generally better than older quantization schemes at the same bit rate.